ECTS

 |

-Module of the professional bachelor's degree Studies and Development of Natural Spaces
+Module of the professional degree in Natural Area Studies and Development

-English: know the scientific vocabulary associated with the disciplines, understand a simple written or oral scientific documentary source, be able to understand a document for the general public in English (written, oral or video).
+English: knowledge of scientific vocabulary related to the disciplines, understanding of simple written or oral scientific documentation, ability to understand a document intended for the general public in English (written, oral, or video)

-Mobilize concepts and tools from different disciplines to analyze a document, an observation or the results of an experiment.
+Know how to use concepts and tools from different disciplines to analyze a document, an observation, or the results of an experiment.

-Know how to search for and extract information critically, prioritize sources of information and identify their reliability, and produce a summary.
+Know how to search for and extract information critically, prioritize information sources and identify their reliability, and summarize them.

-Give an oral presentation and write a scientific report, using illustrations and a presentation adapted to the audience concerned, with the help of appropriate IT tools.
+Know how to give an oral presentation and write a scientific report, using illustrations and a presentation tailored to the audience, with the help of appropriate IT tools.